mfrichards/ffmpeg-android/README.md

 build it on Windows using Cygwin, however, I only do Android development on Linux, so do not ask about Windows.

-1) To build FFmpeg you need the the Android SDK and the Android NDK installed on your system.
+1) To build FFmpeg you need the Android SDK and the Android NDK installed on your system.
 I use version 13b of the NDK (android-ndk-r13b), because that is the last version to fully support the gcc compiler.
 You may be able to use more recent NDK versions, but I had trouble building FFmpeg with clang, so I stick with gcc.